 Doctors believe treatment for PDD is effective with a combination of antidepressants and psychotherapy.

 Some studies also suggest that aerobic exercise can help with mood disorders.
 This is most effective when done four to six times a week.
 But some exercise is better than none at all.
 Other changes may also help, including seeking social support and finding an interesting occupation.
-Used for patients with seasonal affective disorder, bright-light therapy may also help some people with Persistent Depressive Disorder.
+Used for patients with major depressive disorder with seasonal pattern (formerly known as seasonal affective disorder), bright-light therapy may also help some people with PDD.

 Mood Disorders: What Is Cyclothymic Disorder?